-Located in Rochelle Park, New Jersey, we explore Daito-ryu waza in its three executions jujutsu, aiki-jujutsu and aiki no jutsu.
+Located in Fanwood, New Jersey, we explore Daito-ryu waza in its three executions jujutsu, aiki-jujutsu and aiki no jutsu.
 Aiki no jutsu being the most advanced form of Daito-ryu waza.
 It may appear mystical or magical but it’s neither.
 Many but not all Daito-ryu waza have three distinct versions, or more accurately applications: jujutsu, aiki-jujutsu and aiki.

 This diagram illustrates the overlap that many Daito-ryu waza share.